salesforcecli/plugin-data/messages/record.get.md

   <%= config.bin %> <%= command.id %> --sobject Account --where "Name=Acme"

-- Retriee a record from Account identified with two field values, one that contains a space; the command uses the org with alias "my-scratch":
+- Retrieve a record from Account identified with two field values, one that contains a space; the command uses the org with alias "my-scratch":

   <%= config.bin %> <%= command.id %> --sobject Account --where "Name='Universal Containers' Phone='(123) 456-7890'" --target-org myscratch